 Unfortunately, we have to mention this: the chances of getting bitten by a shark in New Smyrna Beach are higher than anywhere else in the nation.
 Still the chances of encountering a shark are LOW and you are more likely to get hit by lightning.
 Most of this shark activity is associated with surfers and fisherman near the inlet.
 Sharks are provoked when people splash and kick their feet while using their surf boards.
 Fishing done near the inlet also attracts sharks due to bait.
 It's advisable to swim away from the surfing area and at low tide.
 Swim near the lifeguard stations.
 You can find a map here.

 Can't miss this all white customized RAM2500 beauty.
 Along with that high lift kit, this pickup truck features great touches like matching white extended towing mirrors, a MOVE classic front bumper kit with light cutouts and light bar, huge exhaust chrome tip, and rear blacked out taillights.
 All this is riding on those gleaming Hardcore OffRoad rims and big Toyo Open Country MT tires.
 When this pickup truck pulls in, you have to look.
 We sure did!

 What We Really Think About New Smyrna Beach

 Smyrna Dunes Park is one of the best Florida beach parks for a nature walk on the Atlantic Ocean side of Florida.
-The beach itself has 17 miles of beachfront to drive on and explore you won't be disappointed.
-Fishing, surfing and our favorite sport: eating!
+The beach itself has 17 miles of beachfront to drive on and explore: you won't be disappointed.
+Lots of areas for fishing, surfing and our favorite sport: eating (see The Garlic restaurant below)!
 Even if you just love to walk, this park and preserve offers lots of sightseeing and photo opportunities.
 Restaurants and events along the beach (and downtown) ensure any visitor won't be bored.